sodadata/docs/soda-cl/anomaly-detection.md

 <br />

-## Add optional automatic dynamic hyperparameter tuning configurations
+## Add optional dynamic hyperparameter tuning configurations

 To dynamically tune Prophet to evaluate and select the best hyperparameters values to use before each scan, you can add a `dynamic` parameter and any number of optional hyperparameter configurations.
 Be aware that hyperparameter tuning can be time-consuming and resource-intensive, so best practice dictates that you use these configurations sparingly.